opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

 # Running queries in the Dev Tools console

-Use the Dev Tools Console to send queries to OpenSearch.
-To access the Dev Tools Console, select **Dev Tools** under the **Management** menu on the OpenSearch Dashboards home page.
+Use the Dev Tools console to send queries to OpenSearch.
+To access the Dev Tools console, select **Dev Tools** under the **Management** menu on the OpenSearch Dashboards home page.

 ## Writing queries